mainsail-crew/mainsail/docs/setup-guide/mainsailos/first-boot.md

 ## Updates

-Once you've successfully navigated to the Mainsail web ui we _thoroughly_ recommend that you run updates.
+Once you've successfully navigated to the Mainsail web interface we _thoroughly_ recommend that you run updates.

 Klipper, Moonraker and Mainsail have fast development cycles and whilst we do our best to ensure MainsailOS ships as close to the bleeding edge as we can, there will always be a short delay before releases make it into the image.